 Each year, more than 300,000 women in the U.S. choose to enhance their figures through breast augmentation.
-Women in Chandler, Mesa, and surrounding communities visit board-certified plastic surgeon Dr. Josh Olson for breast augmentation in Scottsdale and Gilbert, AZ because he creates natural-looking results and helps them feel better about their breasts and their femininity.
+Women in Chandler, Mesa, Scottsdale, and surrounding communities visit board-certified plastic surgeon Dr. Josh Olson for breast augmentation in Paradise Valley and Gilbert, AZ, because he creates natural-looking results and helps them feel confident about their breasts and their femininity.
 Dr. Olson and his staff at Advanced Plastic Surgery Institute will make every effort to ensure your safety, comfort and satisfaction.

 Breast Augmentation Before & After Photos